A box of tissues appears for half a day about once a week - I guess to use to dry our hands?

 While the introduction of the song played I googled the lyrics (what did I do before I had google and answers at my fingertips.)
 The overall song was a little depressing and not something I related to, but the first few lines gave me something to think about while I kept at my brainless work:

-About the way she feels about herself
+She's not the kind of girl Who likes to tell the world About the way she feels about herself

 I read/heard the lines and instantly thought, that's a bit like me.
 But then I stopped to think about this new blogging habit of mine and wondered if that proved the lines were nothing like me.
 I had a mental debate for a while and finally realized that I have no problem writing about the things that happen to me and how I feel about those experiences, but I don't think I write much about what I feel about myself, heck half the time I don't think I know how I feel about myself.
 (Say that 3 times quickly.)